BrainStormYourWayIn/sierra/README.md

 autoPrettify()
 ```

-Here's a function to scrape all text within the p tag from the source code of a URL using requests:
+Here's another example of using it standalone - a function to scrape all text within the p tag from the source code of a URL using requests:

 ```python3